 Effective succession planning at the board and senior management level is essential for safeguarding the ability of companies to deliver long-term returns.
 It should involve contingency planning for the sudden loss of key personnel, as well as planning for foreseeable change such as impending retirement.
 It should include consideration of the current and future required diversity of skills, experience and other attributes required at board and senior management level, including the need for any candidate to demonstrate the highest levels of ethical integrity.
 Robust succession planning also can help to counter the tendency of many boards to over-pay current executives relative to the senior executive labour market and peers.

 Overseen by the board, senior management should create a pipeline of suitable candidates from within the organisation to become senior managers and executive directors.
+Similarly, the board should identify suitable candidates for independent directors.

 DIVERSITY, EQUITY AND INCLUSION